be at least 18 years of age when the mission begins,

 Average dive time will be 6-8 hours.
 Dive time may vary depending on specific mission objectives, environmental, logistical, or personnel considerations.

-We certainly welcome couples, but due to the limited capacity of the vessel, we cannot offer a ‘companion rate’ for those wanting to join the expedition but not participate in a dive.
+We certainly welcome couples, but due to the limited capacity of the vessel and the helicopter, we cannot offer a ‘companion rate’ for those wanting to join the expedition but not participate in a dive.

 The viewport has maximum diameter of 53.34 cm (21 inches) – making it the largest viewport of any submersible capable of diving to these depths.
-For additional viewing, external cameras provide a near 360-degree view around the sub.
+For additional viewing, external cameras provide a near 180-degree view from the bow of the sub.

 Manned submersibles are one of the safest vehicles in the world.
 In the last 35 years, over 11 million people have dived in certified, non-military manned submersibles – all without a serious injury.